 Projects in which the students' roles were acknowledged and credited have received the Pulitzer Prize, the Alfred I. duPont-Columbia University award, Gerald Loeb Award, Peabody Award, National Press Club Award, George Polk award, the Sidney Hillman Award, Investigative Reporters and Editors (IRE) award, the Bart Richards Award for Media Criticism, and the Columbia Online Journalism Award.

-The goal of the Investigative Reporting for Print and TV seminar taught by Logan Distinguished Professor Lowell Bergman is to provide an appreciation and understanding of investigative reporting.
+The goal of the Investigative Reporting for Print and TV seminar taught by Reva and David Logan Distinguished Chair in Investigative Journalism Lowell Bergman is to provide an appreciation and understanding of investigative reporting.
 The class emphasizes the history and role of investigative reporting as well as skills and techniques needed to do it.
 Instruction focuses on developing sources, conducting research and interviews, using public records, the legal issues surrounding confidentiality and other issues.

 Classroom guests are frequent and include private investigators; current and former FBI, DHS and CIA officials and agents; prosecutors; judges; lawyers; and others whose work is key to developing investigative stories.
 Students learn the legal complexities of giving depositions, and dealing with operatives whose interests often overlap with those of reporters.